filecoin-project/lotus-infra/NETWORK_SETUP.md

 Starting a Filecoin network requires some special setup.
 To produce blocks on the Filecoin network, and therefore process messages, a miner on the network must exist with power.
 For the start of the network this power is given to a miner during the creation of the genesis.
-The power given to the miner isn't just a number, the miner is still required to submit Window PoSt proofs as well as Winning PoSts for block production, there is no special casing for these miners.

 ## Basic steps